PolyPlugins/Settings-Class-for-Wordpress/README.md

 3. Inside your generated plugin folder ```/wp-content/plugins/your-plugin/``` run ```composer install```
 4. Activate the plugin
 5. Visit Settings -> Your Plugin in the backend of WordPress.

+You can learn more about the fields you can use via our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/fields/).

 ## Example Plugin